 Technological glitches are all too common using conferencing platforms, so much so that there are frequent memes on the topic, including hilarious examples, such as accidental cat filters.

 To avoid these mishaps, thoroughly test the video conferencing platform you’ll use a day or so beforehand.
 Likewise, make a dry run with your camera and the headphones or microphone you’ll be using.
 Also, check the videoconferencing app you’ve selected to make sure it’s free of unintended filters.

 On the day of the interview, recheck all of these items 15 minutes or so before the start time.
 You don’t want to be caught off guard by a poor connection or technical glitch that’s cropped up in the meantime.

 4. Expect the unexpected

 It’s not uncommon for your video or Wi-Fi connection — or the candidate’s — to fail during the interview.
 Anyone working remotely knows how limited bandwidth can cause connectively delays or video freezing.

-Have the candidate’s email and phone number nearby in case you encounter issues such as these.
-If there’s a technical problem, you can quickly call the candidate to shift the interview from video to phone or reschedule it for another time.
+Have the candidate’s email and phone number nearby in case you encounter technical issues.
+If there’s a technical problem, you can quickly call the candidate to shift the interview from video to phone or reschedule the meeting for another time.
 If you’re experiencing delays or freezing, you might try turning off the video on the conferencing platform.
 You should still be able to talk to each other as though you’re on a phone call.